Free Shipping, incl. VAT

 Important health information: Learn more about the effects and intake of zinc, magnesium and selenium.

-Taking a blood sample Use the lancet enclosed with the test kit to draw a few drops of blood and deposit them on the dry blood card.
+Taking a blood sample Use the lancet enclosed with the test kit to draw a few drops of blood and deposit them in blood collection tube.

 Activate test online Enter the test ID listed on the test ID card in your secure My cerascreen user account on our website or on our app.
 Then answer a few short questions so we can give you personalised recommendations.

-Send blood sample Send the card with the blood sample by post to our laboratory free of charge using the prepaid return envelope.
+Send blood sample Send the collection tube with the blood sample by post to our laboratory free of charge using the prepaid return envelope.

 Laboratory analysis Your blood sample will be analysed in a specialized lab.